 HIGH RISK : <16 WKS OF AGE: VACC AT 8,12,16 WKS, THEN CONSIDER BOOSTING IN 6 MOS INSTEAD OF 1 YEAR THEN EVERY 3 YRS; 16 WKS-1 YR: GIVE 1-2 VACCS, 2-4 WKS APART THEN CONSIDER BOOSTING IN 6 MOS INSTEAD OF 1 YR THEN EVERY 3 YRS; OVER 1 YR: VACC ONCE THEN REPEAT IN 1 YR THEN EVERY 3 YRS;

-We understand that vaccinations prior to S/N for feral or TNR cats is impossible and will give rabies at the time of S/N. We also understand that some trapped cats will weigh less and be younger than 4-5 mos of age.
+We understand that vaccinations prior to S/N for ferals or TNR cats is impossible and will give rabies at the time of S/N. We also understand that some trapped cats will weigh less and be younger than 4-5 mos of age.

 TRAPS: YOU CAN BRING FERAL/TNR CATS IN THEIR TRAPS BUT PLEASE COVER THEM TO REDUCE THEIR STRESS.
 If you want to bring a carrier to recover your feral in after surgery that would be great!

-CARRIER INFO
+CARRIER INFO/RULES

 Fear Free recommends covering carriers with a towel to decrease anxiety, spraying the towel with Feliway 30 minutes before transport, playing soft music on the trip or Through a Cat's Ear CD, and placing the carrier on the floor behind the passenger seat.